Handicap Guidelines: Automatic Changes to Handicaps (the AHS)

 The Automatic Handicapping System (AHS) is the principal method by which handicaps are changed.

-Games Played Within the CA Domain
+Games Played Within the Croquet England domain

 Designated Club Competitions are competitions for which all the following apply:

-- run by Member Clubs
+- run by Croquet England Affiliate Clubs

-- hoops set to CA Tournament standard
+- hoops set to Croquet England Tournament standard

 - clearly publicised prior to the start of the tournament as consisting of qualifying games.

-Short croquet, golf croquet, doubles, friendly games within a club, ad hoc games and abandoned games are specifically excluded from the system.
+Short croquet, One-ball, golf croquet, doubles, friendly games within a club, ad hoc games and abandoned games are specifically excluded from the system.

-Friendly matches between clubs are included in the system, unless both clubs agree prior to the start of the match that the games will not be included.
+Friendly matches between clubs are included in the system unless both clubs agree prior to the start of the match that the games will not be included.

-Games Played Outside the CA Domain
+Games Played Outside the Croquet England domain

-- In countries with an equivalent automatic handicap system all singles games are included
+- In countries with an equivalent automatic handicap system, all singles games are included

 - In countries without an equivalent automatic handicap system